Phumzile-hub/Profile-Phumzile/README.md

-Profile with linked home page in the landing section.
+A profile featuring a linked home page integrated into the landing section.
+This setup provides a seamless and intuitive user experience, allowing visitors to navigate effortlessly to key areas of the site.